hffriman/SynopseArt/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* The structure of this documentation is based on the Best-README-Template:
+* The structure of this ReadMe is based on the Best-README-Template:
   * https://github.com/othneildrew/Best-README-Template

 * The typewriter in the background is provided by Clker-Free-Vector-Images from Pixabay: